Futaba, Fukushima

 Futaba (双葉町, Futaba-machi) is a town in Fukushima Prefecture, Japan.
-As of 24 March 2025, the town had an actual population of zero, although as of 2017, the official registered population was 6,093 in 2,301 households.
+As of 24 March 2025, the town had an actual population of 180, although the official registered population was 5,300 in 2,301 households.
 The total area of the town is 51.42 km2.
 As of March 2011, the entire population was evacuated as a result of the Fukushima Daiichi nuclear disaster.
 However in the decade since then, 3% of the town has been open to visitors and residents, with the first residents returning on a permanent basis as of February 2022.

 Geography

 Futaba is on the Pacific Ocean coastline of central Fukushima.
 The Fukushima Daiichi Nuclear Power Plant, owned by the Tokyo Electric Power Company, is on the southern border of Futaba in the neighboring town of Ōkuma.